Arlo and Janis by Jimmy Johnson for July 12, 2017

 11. Reading cat

-morningglory73 Premium Member almost 7 years ago
+morningglory73 Premium Member over 7 years ago

 In the movie"Moon Struck" Loretta’s mother says something apropo to all this.
 She said, “Don’t shit where you eat.”
 The Earth is our home yet we fill it with toxic waste, blow it up with bombs, strip mine it and the list goes on and on.
 Yet the Earth will endure but will the people?